MSCA-DN-Digital-Finance/Courses/Cohort 1 (2024.01-2027.12)/MSCA_DF_11_The Need for Explainable AI/README.md

 - Each session will include hands-on practicals, where you will work on implementations.

 - All practicals will be carried out using Google Colab, so you will need a Gmail account.

-- We will use Google Classrooms so that each participant has their own working version of the practicals.